jasoncodes/jasoncodes.com/_posts/mac-os-rails-server.markdown

 {% endhighlight %}

 If you `kill -STOP` or otherwise break a service and you should get an email letting you know.
 You can view the current status with `sudo monit status`.

+## Restarting failed services

+A great feature of Monit is that it can run tasks for you when something bad happens.
+In the case of Tomcat, I have created a script which kills Tomcat and then relaunches it.
+See my [Restarting Tomcat automatically on Mac OS with Monit](/posts/homebrew-tomcat-monit) post for details.

 # Backups [backups]